 \subsubsection{Wireless Power/Data Access Point}

 Wireless power/data access point (hereinafter called access point, AP) provides wireless power for receivers by a built-in RBC transmitter.
-It connects to the fixed power grid for the source power and accesses to the Internet for centralized managements.
-AP assists UE accessing and ensures the mobile charging quality.
+It connects to the fixed power grid for the source power and accesses to the Internet for centralized management.
+AP assists UE in accessing and ensuring mobile charging quality.
 It also assists resource scheduling of MPN.
 According to the signaling from the management entity, AP relies on the power controller to determine the power allocation in a multi-user scenario.
-Moreover, AP is responsible for switching power transfer channel when UE moves from an AP charging area to another like handover in mobile communication networks.
+Moreover, AP is responsible for switching power transfer channels when UE moves from one AP charging area to another like handover in mobile communication networks.